Risk-Based Environmental Cleaning: A Practical Guide for Healthcare Facilities

 High-touch surfaces represent the most critical focus areas within any healthcare environment.
 These surfaces include bed rails, IV poles, sink handles, call bells, doorknobs, light switches, and remote controls.
 The CDC estimates that pathogens can survive on surfaces for extended periods, making regular disinfection of high-touch areas essential for breaking transmission chains.

 Environmental services teams should receive specific training on identifying and prioritizing high-touch surfaces in each room type.
 Checklists that highlight these critical points ensure consistency across staff members and shifts.
-During peak illness seasons, increasing the frequency of high-touch surface disinfection provides an additional layer of patient protection.
+During peak illness seasons, such as flu season or respiratory infection outbreaks, increasing the frequency of high-touch surface disinfection provides an additional layer of patient protection.

 Documentation and Accountability